Frequently Asked Questions

 5. What expenses does the scholarship cover?

 The scholarship award amount can be applied to tuition, fees, allowance for books, supplies, and room and board expenses charged by the school for students living on-campus; or tuition, fees, allowance for books and supplies, and the standard commuter cost-of-living allowance for students living off-campus.
-The MTI Scholarship amount cannot exceed $5,000 per academic year.
+Based on current appropriation levels, the MTI Scholarship amount cannot exceed $5,000 per academic year.

 6. Can I receive additional financial aid if I receive a scholarship?